Today's Saturday • 12 mins read

 - Meditations translated by Martin Hammond

-- Meditations: The Philosophy Classic (Capstone Classics) by Marcus Aurelius.
-A modernized, up-to-date version of the classic George Long translation, with an original introduction by Donald Robertson
+- Meditations: The Philosophy Classic (Capstone Classics) by George Long, with an introduction by Donald Robertson

 - The Meditations of Marcus Aurelius rendered by George W. Chrystal